QCDIS/NaaVRE-website/Readiness-level-framework.md

 The milestone to reach during core development is a demonstration of a running the workflow in the virtual lab.

 ### From core development to first use
+To transition from core development to first use, a usability study should be done.
-A usability study should be done to determine if the lab is ready for its first use.
-The usability study should look at least at the following criteria:
+The usability study should consider at least the following criteria:
 - Security
-  - Personal tokens are not tracked by version control.
+  -[ ] Personal tokens are not tracked by version control.
 - Licensing
-  - The virtual lab has a license.
+  -[ ] The virtual lab has a license.
 - Versioning
-  - Versions of used software and libraries are pinned.
+  -[ ] Versions of used software and libraries are pinned.
 - Metadata
-  - The metadata of the virtual lab is published.
+  -[ ] The metadata of the virtual lab is published.
 - Codebase
-  - The code executes without errors: The code can be executed without errors.
+  -[ ] The code executes without errors: The code can be executed without errors.
 Currently, you can verify this by manually executing all cells in the notebook on a machine on which the code was not developed (to ensure no references are made to local resources).
-  - The responsibility of each cell in the notebook is clear and can be described in a single sentence.
+  -[ ] The responsibility of each cell in the notebook is clear and can be described in a single sentence.
-- Parallel processing is applied where suitable.
+  -[ ] Parallel processing is applied where suitable.
 - Containerization
-  - The notebook cells can be containerized.
+  -[ ] The notebook cells can be containerized.
 - Workflow execution
-  - The containerized cells can run without any modifications.
+  -[ ] The containerized cells can run without any modifications.

 ### During first use
 Besides running scenarios in the virtual lab, the following should be done per category during first use:
 - Data
   - Make data fair.
+  - Follow the community standards of the relevant domains for reading, writing and exchanging data.
+- Metadata
+  - Complete all metadata fields
 - Scenarios
-  - Make sure and describe how the virtual lab can be used on different scenarios.
+  - Make sure and describe how the virtual lab can be used on different scenarios, i.e. other datasets and with other parameters.
 - Versioning
   - Add a version number to the virtual lab so users can refer to this number when they are reporting reproducibility or bug issues.
   - Give each containerized cell and executed workflow a persistent identifier and version number.
   Feature is currently under development.
 For progress, see [#280](https://github.com/QCDIS/projects_overview/issues/280).
 - Documentation
   - Create a [user manual](#User-manual) for the virtual lab.
-- Metadata
+- Workflow
-  - Complete all metadata fields
+  - Check the duration of computation, memory usage, and power usage of the containers.
 - Codebase
   - Add unit tests to verify the behavior of used methods and libraries.
   - Define clear responsibilities of all notebook cells, methods and classes.